privateai/NeMo-Guardrails-fixes/docs/getting_started/installation-guide.md

 ## Optional dependencies

 > [!IMPORTANT]
-> pip fails to resolve dependencies for **v0.10.0** and **v0.10.1**.
-We recommend specifying compatible versions of dependencies directly in the install command.
-This only concerns you when you want to install the `[all]` extra dependencies.
+> If pip fails to resolve dependencies when running `pip install nemoguardrails[all]`, you should specify additional constraints directly in the `pip install` command.
 >
 > **Example Command**:
 >